ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 ## Segments [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

 With segments you can target content at specific groups of your users.
-You can use them to display different content to different Page visitors by using the [Targeting block](create_edit_pages.md#targeting-block).
+You can use them to display different content to different Page visitors using the [Targeting block](create_edit_pages.md#targeting-block).

 You can create and configure Segments and Segment Groups in the **Admin** section of the back office.